-The Company does not apply a volatility adjustment, as referred to in Article 77d (UK) of Directive 2009/138/EC or matching adjustments as referred to in Article 77b (UK).
+The Company does not apply a volatility adjustment, as referred to in the Rulebook Technical Provision part, or matching adjustments, as referred to in the Rulebook Matching Adjustment part.

 No basic own fund items have been subject to transitional arrangements.